about

 Why does this website look like this?

 Before I was conscious of the overreaching surveillance, sale of my private data, and data-science informed addiction cycle, I often felt frustrated by both the lack of expressive capability and the homogeny of content on mainstream social media.
-Both problems derive from a media company's motivations, namely, profit.
-The concept of a personal webpage, therefore, appeals to me on several levels.
+The concept of a personal webpage, then, appealed to me on several levels.

 You have a higher degree of control over the dissemination and presentation of your media when you handcode a website to your specificity as opposed to the relatively static options most social media websites offer.
 You can better control not only your content, but your context.